Ferdi Kadıoğlu: Brighton and Hove Albion

 On 27 August 2024, Kadıoğlu joined Premier League club Brighton & Hove Albion for a reported fee of £25m, with an additional £4.2m in add-ons.
 He signed a four-year contract.

 On 18 September 2024, Kadıoğlu scored his first goal for Brighton in a 3–2 victory over Wolverhampton Wanderers in the third round of the EFL Cup.
 On 2 November, he scored his first Premier League goal in a 2–1 defeat to Liverpool.

+On 19 May 2026, Kadıoğlu was named the Brighton and Hove Albion player of the year for the 2025–26 season.

 International career

 Kadıoğlu was born in the Netherlands to a Turkish father and a Dutch Canadian mother.
 He was therefore eligible to represent Turkey, the Netherlands and Canada internationally.
 He was a youth international for the Netherlands.
 In March 2021, Kadıoğlu was named to the Netherlands U-21 squad for that year's UEFA European Under-21 Championship.
 Later that year on 12 November 2021, Turkey coach Stefan Kuntz revealed that he was expecting Kadıoğlu to make his decision on his international future in March 2022.
 On 3 January 2022, his club Fenerbahçe announced that he had chosen to represent the Turkey national team.
 On 4 June 2022, Kadıoğlu debuted with Turkey in a 4–0 UEFA Nations League win over the Faroe Islands.
 On 18 November 2023, he scored his first international goal in a 3–2 friendly win over Germany in Berlin.

 On 7 June 2024, Kadıoğlu was named in Turkey's squad by coach Vincenzo Montella for UEFA Euro 2024.

+On 2 June 2026, Kadıoğlu was selected in the 26-man squad for the 2026 FIFA World Cup.